razin11/edgar-scraper/README.md

 RELATED PROJECTS

 I am also working on several other projects, which will be uploaded soon.
 Highly complementary to this repo will be a security price repo.
-Combining these two repos I will be providing a repo for creating factor models, which will include creation of security baskets based on a ranking system and optimization models to assign weights to securities, all of which will depend on the databases created using edgar_scraper and security_price repos.
+Combining these two repos I will be providing a repo for creating factor models, which will include creation of security baskets based on a ranking system and optimization models to assign weights to securities, all of which will depend on the databases created using edgar-scraper and security-prices repos.
+Check out the security-price repo (https://github.com/razin11/security-prices).